k-talo/volatile-highlights.el/README.md

   (vhl/use-xref-extension-p t)
   :config
   (with-eval-after-load 'xref
-    ;; Disable the built-in xref pulse to keep static highlights (setq xref-pulse-on-jump nil)))
+    ;; Disable the built-in xref pulse to keep static highlights.
+    ;; Use customize-set-variable (or setopt on Emacs 29.1+).
+    (customize-set-variable 'xref-pulse-on-jump nil)
+    ;; On Emacs 29.1+ you can instead use:
+    ;; (setopt xref-pulse-on-jump nil)
+    ))
 ```

 You can toggle vhl's xref integration with the customization flag `vhl/use-xref-extension-p`.

 ## Visual and Performance

+- Quick tips:
   - Face: Customize `vhl/default-face` to match your theme for clear highlights.
-- Large ranges: Static (non-pulsing) highlights are often easier to read than pulsing for big changes.
+  - Large ranges: Static highlights can be easier to read than pulsing effects.
   - Avoid stacking: Do not layer multiple highlight systems for the same action (e.g., xref pulse + VHL) unless intentional.

-- Animation style: Choose via `vhl/highlight-animation-style`:
+  - Animation: Choose style via `vhl/highlight-animation-style` and tune iterations/delays.
-  - `'static`: no animation (default, lowest CPU)
-  - `'fade-in`: gradually appear, then stay until the next command
-  - `'pulse`: fade out and clear automatically when animation finishes

-- Tuning animation smoothness vs. cost:
-  - `vhl/animation-iterations`: steps per animation.
-Higher is smoother but costs more CPU.
-Typical 6-12.
-  - `vhl/animation-iteration-delay`: delay per step (seconds).
-Lower is faster.
-Typical 0.03-0.05.
-  - `vhl/animation-start-delay`: delay before animation begins (seconds).
-For animated styles, the delay is counted after Emacs becomes idle (idle timer), which prevents animations from interrupting rapid command sequences and adding perceived lag.
-Set to 0 to start as soon as Emacs becomes idle; 0.1-0.2 often keeps the UI responsive during bursts of edits.
-For `'static`, there is no idle wait and highlights appear immediately for the best responsiveness.

-- Suggested starting points (tune to taste):
-  - `'fade-in`: `vhl/animation-iterations` = 6, `vhl/animation-iteration-delay` = 0.03
-  - `'pulse`: `vhl/animation-iterations` = 12, `vhl/animation-iteration-delay` = 0.05
-  - For `vhl/animation-start-delay`, values that are too small can feel sticky during rapid edits, while too large values can feel sluggish.
-0.1-0.2 is a common sweet spot.

-- Environments and fallback:
-  - On frames where color changes are unavailable or limited (e.g., some TTYs), animations are skipped and highlights fall back to static.
-  - If motion feels jittery or heavy, reduce `vhl/animation-iterations` or increase `vhl/animation-iteration-delay`.

-- Example tuning:
-  - Smooth but light fade-in: `vhl/highlight-animation-style` -> `'fade-in`, `vhl/animation-iterations` -> 6, `vhl/animation-iteration-delay` -> 0.03, `vhl/animation-start-delay` -> 0.1.
-  - Battery/remote friendly: `'static` style, or keep `'fade-in` with 6 iterations and 0.03 delay.
+For detailed guidance (face choices, theme-derived recipes, animation styles,
+and tuning suggestions), see: [docs/appearance-and-tuning.md](docs/appearance-and-tuning.md)

 ## Extending with Other Packages